Justice

 How much does the training and exam cost?

 The fee for the training program is not set by Manitoba Justice and varies between approved trainers.
 You must contact the approved trainers directly to obtain this information.
 A list of approved trainers is available on the program website.
 The security guard licensing exam is hosted online by E-proctor.
 There is a $30.00 fee paid to e-proctor when scheduling the exam.
-Following the completion of the exam, Manitoba Justice charges a $25.00 administrative fee for the release and issue of each exam result following the completion of the exam.

 You have three opportunities to take the final exam before you must repeat the training course in full.
 There is a zero tolerance policy for any breach of the exam conditions or processes in place to ensure the integrity of the exam.